 - In the case of a student's death during a term, a full tuition refund will be granted to the student's estate.

 - Title IV aid and all other aid is earned in a prorated manner on a per day basis based on the academic calendar up to the 60% point in the semester.
-After the 60% point, no refunds are granted for tuition.

 - Recalculation of financial aid is based on the percent of earned aid using the following federal formula: Percent Earned = Number of days completed up to the withdrawal date divided by total days in the semester

-- Federal financial aid is returned to the federal government based on the percent of unearned aid using the following formula: Aid to be returned = (Percent earned × the amount aid that was eligible to be disbursed) – aid that was actually disbursed.
+- Federal financial aid is returned to the federal government based on the percent of unearned aid using the following formula: Aid to be returned = (Percent Earned × the amount aid that was eligible to be disbursed) – aid that was actually disbursed.

-Questions regarding this refund policy should be directed to the Student Accounts Office located on the first floor of Waller Hall.
+Questions regarding this policy should be directed to the Student Accounts Office located on the first floor of Waller Hall.